Commitment to Safety • Reliable Results

 We use various equipment to ensure accuracy while locating utility lines

 At a large university in Tuscaloosa, AL, Penhall Technologies executed both concrete scanning and utility locating on 5 locations of the campus.
-The utility locating was done to ensure the installations of new plumbing drains would be done without encountering any unknown hazards beneath the surface.
+The client wanted to ensure that he could install the new plumbing drains without encountering any hazards beneath the surface.

 Identify all underground lines over different surfaces

 In Cedar Springs, AL, Penhall Technologies analyst conducted a utility survey over one mile in length to identify underground utilities.
-The survey was conducted on a combination of surfaces including, asphalt, soil, and concrete.
+The analyst conducted the survey on a combination of surfaces including, asphalt, soil, and concrete.
 The analyst used flags and paint to mark the utilities.